What Your IT Department Wants You to Know About Cloud-Based Application Adoption

 For instance, a marketing department wanting to share large digital files can simply download a cloud-based application such as Dropbox or iCloud directly from the Web, charge the corporate credit card (or leverage the free version), and get exactly what they need in a few minutes without waiting for IT to intervene.

-When you consider the rapid deployment potential and lower upfront cost of SaaS, it’s no wonder the average organization today is leveraging an upwards of 376 SaaS applications, and the majority of business leaders consider these applications to be mission critical to the business.
+When you consider the rapid deployment potential and lower upfront cost of SaaS, it’s no wonder the average organization today is leveraging an upwards of 1,427 cloud services, and the majority of business leaders consider these applications to be mission critical to the business.

 The SaaS delivery model is here to stay and it’s rapidly changing the way businesses get work done.
 However, this so-called “Shadow IT” has led to some unintentional and potentially serious consequences when left unchecked.